Proposed Peace Treaty on the Korean Peninsula: United States

-About the dismantling of a North Korean nuclear site, South Korean Foreign Minister Kang Kyung-wha said in October 2018 that he would like US Secretary of State Mike Pompeo to agree to a declaration ending the Korean War as part of security guarantees to increase North Korean confidence in a denuclearization agreement.
+About the dismantling of a North Korean nuclear site, South Korean Foreign Minister Kang Kyung-wha said in October 2018 that she would like US Secretary of State Mike Pompeo to agree to a declaration ending the Korean War as part of security guarantees to increase North Korean confidence in a denuclearization agreement.
 Although Pompeo said that he was pleased to negotiate with Kim Jong-un about dismantling nuclear facilities at the Yongbyon Nuclear Scientific Research Center, he hesitated to express an opinion on the possibility of an "end-of-Korean war declaration".

 According to a Washington Post analysis, sufficient momentum exists for a declaration ending the Korean War as a useful tool for the Trump administration to speed up North Korea's denuclearization.
 The declaration would be a symbolic diplomatic measure, requiring fewer judicial obstacles than a peace treaty.
 Another factor making a declaration more timely is the warming relationship between the two Koreas as a result of several inter-Korean summits.
 CNN reported that the Trump administration is willing to end the Korean War to denuclearize North Korea.

 South Korea

 The White House was petitioned about a peace treaty on the Korean Peninsula on March 15, 2018, and the petition received the required number of signatures within a month.
-Regarding a third inter-Korean summit and a permanent peace solution on the Korean peninsula, about 83 percent of the South Korean people support a diplomatic solution.
+Regarding a third inter-Korean summit and a permanent peace solution on the Korean Peninsula, about 83 percent of the South Korean people support a diplomatic solution.
 According to South Korean president Moon Jae-in, the Korean War will end sooner rather than later.
 Moon is trying to persuade Kim Jong-un to give up his nuclear program and weapons by showing him a brighter economic future with South Korean cooperation.
-The president has a personal interest in the declaration, since his ancestors come from the north; Moon's 80-year-old mother has been separated from the rest of her family, who live in North Korea.
+In the context of the peace process, reunification of the Korean Peninsula is a strategic agenda that the current South Korean government has been focusing on.
+In particular, President Park Geun-hye, who preceded President Moon Jae-in, emphasized the importance of reunification, making a related comment that a single Korea "would be a great benefit for neighboring countries".
+This has been a hot topic for both the ruling and opposition parties in the government.